remult/remult/docs/tutorials/tutorial-react.md

 ::: danger Authorized server-side code can still modify tasks Although client CRUD requests to `tasks` API endpoints now require a signed in user, the API endpoint created for our `setAll` server function remains available to unauthenticated requests.
 Since the `allowApiCrud` rule we implemented does not affect the server-side code's ability to use the `Task` entity class for performing database CRUD operations, **the `setAll` function still works as before**.

-To fix this, let's implement the same rule using the `@BackendMethod` decorator of the `setAll` method of `TasksService`.
+To fix this, let's implement the same rule using the `@BackendMethod` decorator of the `setAll` method of `TasksController`.

 *src/shared/TasksController.ts*
 ```ts